communitybridge/easycla/contributors/contribute-to-a-gerrit-project.md

 2. Click **CONTINUE**.

-   A dialog appears and informs yoy: You are done!
+   A dialog appears and informs you: You are done!

    ![You are done](../.gitbook/assets/cla-github-you-are-done%20%281%29.png)